Who can use this service? This service is for our hospice at home patients and carers

 When is the service available?
 Monday to Friday, 9am to 4pm, by arrangement according to need

-Where is the care provided?* in patients’ homes across Bucks and Herts, with lifts to local appointments etc as required*
+Where is the care provided?* In patients’ homes across Herts and Bucks, with lifts to local appointments etc as required*

 About our Supporting Hands home help and companionship service

-Rennie Grove’s Supporting Hands service offers supportive companionship to our patients and their carers.
+Rennie Grove Peace’s Supporting Hands service offers companionship, practical help and emotional support to our patients and their families.
 We use a person-centred approach to focus on the individual’s personal needs and can provide support both at home and on trips out.

-We’ll assess your needs over the phone before coming to visit you at home.
-Initially, we’ll offer six sessions – you choose whether you’d prefer these once a week or fortnightly – then we’ll review your needs.
+We’ll assess your needs over the phone or by visiting you at home before matching you with one of our dedicated volunteers.
+Initially, we’ll offer six sessions which can be weekly or fortnightly and we’ll then review your needs.

 It’s a flexible, volunteer-led service and can be tailored to what you need and when.

 Please note we can’t provide clinical support, personal care or full-time cleaning or gardening within this service.
-We may, however, be able to provide carer respite visits where clinical or personal care support is not required.
+We can, however, provide carer respite visits where clinical or personal care support is not required.
 See below for more information.